New charge filed against Portage mom accused of shooting husband, records show

 “The bathroom door bore approximately fourteen (14) bullet holes,” a charging document says.
 “There were ten (10) holes entering and exiting the bathtub.
 Several bullets appeared to have skimmed and entered the wall behind the bathroom door.”

 Trinidad is charged in the shooting with felony counts of domestic battery with a deadly weapon and battery causing serious bodily injury, records show.
-Each of the charges carry a potential prison term of one to six years.
+Each of the charges carries a potential prison term of one to six years.

 The shooting victim was treated at the scene, then taken to Methodist Hospitals Northlake Campus in Gary, police said.